Lorenzo0111/BrowserBangs/README.md

 ## How to use Bangs?

 1. Go to the address bar of your browser.
-2. Type `!`, press TAB and type the bang keyword.
+2. Type your query and add your !bang in it.
+3. Press Enter.

 ## List of Bangs